How To Build a Worm Farm For the Garden in 10 Easy Steps

 - Get a large (about 10 gallons) bin and rinse it out (even if it’s new) to make sure that it will be healthy and safe for the worms.
 Here are 2 types of bins for DIYers.

 - Re-purpose a Wooden Box or crate.
-If you use a wooden bin, line the interior with plastic (like a plastic garbage bag).
+If you use a wooden bin for your worm farm, line the interior with plastic (like a plastic garbage bag).

 - Add ventilation/drainage holes.
 If you use a plastic bin, drill a dozen or so holes in the bottom to drain off the compost tea.
 Additional holes can be made in the sides to let the container “breathe”.
 If you watch the video below – you can drill smaller holes instead of covering the large ones with a screen.